Get E-Book

 console.log(count); // 1

-count in main.js isn't a local variable holding the value 0.
-It's a live reference to the count binding in counter.js.
-When increment() mutates count inside counter.js, the change is visible in main.js immediately.
+In main.js, count is not an ordinary local variable initialized to 0.
+It is a live reference to the count binding owned by counter.js.
+When increment() mutates that binding inside counter.js, the next read in main.js sees the updated value.

-But there's a constraint.
-The importing module can only read the binding.
-It can't reassign it. count = 5 inside main.js throws a TypeError.
-Only the module that owns the export can modify it.
-The binding is live but read-only from the importer's perspective.
+The ownership still controls assignment.
+The importer can read the binding, but it cannot reassign it.
+Writing count = 5 inside main.js throws a TypeError.
+Only the module that owns the exported binding may change it.

 // CJS equivalent